jon-harper/OmniBox/docs/assembly/base.md

 </figure>

 !!! important "Important: Screw Lengths"
     The holes for internally mounted fans are 6mm deep.
-With a 10mm fan, screws should never be longer than 16mm.
+Screws should never be longer than 16mm for a 40mm x 10mm fan.

-    Some fans have cutouts for screw heads.
-If your fan has these, use 10mm or 12mm screws instead.
+    If your fan has a counterbore for the screw head, use a 10mm or 12mm screw instead.

 !!! note
     The next two steps are necessary if: